T. Krishna

 Tottempudi Krishna (1 September 1950 – 21 October 1986) was an Indian film director and screenwriter who worked in Telugu cinema.
 Known for directing revolutionary films, his notable works include Pratighatana, Repati Pourulu, and Neti Bharatham, which have won the Filmfare Best Films Telugu.
 He won four Nandi Awards and was the founder of Eetaram Films.

 His last film Repati Pourulu was released in 1986, after his death.
 His son Gopichand is a Telugu film actor.

 Early life

-T. Krishna was born on 1 September 1950 in Kakuturivaripalem of present-day Prakasam district ((then in Guntur district), Andhra Pradesh to Rathamma and Venkata Subbaiah.
-Krishna completed his B.A. from CSR Sharma College in Ongole.
+T. Krishna was born on 1 September 1950 in Kakuturivaripalem of present-day Prakasam district, Andhra Pradesh to Rathamma and Venkata Subbaiah.
+Krishna completed his B.A. from CSR Sarma College in Ongole.

 Career

 He directed Neti Bharatam (1983) starred by Suman, Vijayashanti; Vande Maataram (1985) starred by Vijayashanti, Rajasekhar, Rajendra Prasad; Devaalayam (1985) starred by Late Sobhan Babu and many more.

 His film Pratighatana (1985) was the story of a woman's (Vijayashanti) fight against corruption and criminalization of politics in India.
 This film was later remade in Hindi as Pratighaat starred by Sujata Mehta and Nana Patekar.
 His last film Repati Pourulu (1986) starred by Vijayashanti and Rajasekhar was released after his death.
 He was the co-founder of the banner Eetharam Films with his partner Babu Rao Pokuri.